Top 10 Mental Health CPT Codes

 This list of the most common mental health CPT codes used by solo and small group behavioral health providers reveals most common mental health treatments and services clinicians provided to clients in the U.S. over the previous year.

-We gathered the top mental health mental health CPT codes list from more than 185,000 U.S.-based practitioners who use SimplePractice’s HIPAA-compliant electronic health record (EHR) system to manage their practices, minimize administrative work, and streamline filing and tracking insurance claims.
+We gathered the top mental health mental health CPT codes list from more than 200,000 U.S.-based practitioners who use SimplePractice’s HIPAA-compliant therapist electronic health record (EHR) to manage their practices, minimize administrative work, and simplify insurance claims for therapists.

 What is a current procedural terminology code (aka CPT code)?